The curse of the lottery: 11 reasons why winning a jackpot could be a disaster

 Sharon Tirabashi won the jackpot in Canada for $ 10,5 million and spent almost the entire amount in just 9 years: a woman distributed her income to her family and needy friends.
 She gave her parents $ 1 million and another $ 1,75 million to brothers and sisters.
 She also paid rent to others and gave loans to friends in need of finance or to those who wanted to start a business.
 Some people, having received money, disappeared from her life.

-“Money is the root of all evil,” Tirabashi said.
+“Money is the root of all evil,” said Chirabashi.

 You might spend it all and break